DENVER — First came marijuana as medicine. Now comes legal pot for the people.

 As the initial celebration dies down and the process to implement the laws progresses over the next year, other states and countries will be watching to see if the measures can both help reduce money going to drug cartels and raise it for governments.

-Governments in Latin America where drugs are produced for the U.S. market were largely quiet about the measures, but the main adviser to Mexico’s president-elect said the new laws will force the U.S. and Mexico to reassess how they fight cross-border pot smuggling.
+Governments in Latin America where drugs are produced for the U.S. market were largely quiet about the measures, but the main adviser to Mexico’s president-elect said the new laws will force the U.S. and his country to reassess how they fight cross-border pot smuggling.

 Analysts said that there would likely be an impact on cartels in Mexico that send pot to the U.S., but differed on how soon and how much.